Let me share more about the best things to do in Wells-Next-The-Sea and what makes this town special.

-An Olympic distance open water triathlon that starts and finishes at Wells Quay.
+Each year there is an Olympic distance open water triathlon that starts and finishes at Wells Quay.
 The swim takes place in Wells Harbour with the support of the RNLI, the bike ride takes in local villages, and the run goes along the North Norfolk Coast Path and the beach.
 Typically held in September, but dependent on the tides.

 Get more information here.

 Typically in early December, the Christmastide festival includes a Christmas Craft fair in the Maltings, Christmas Tree festival, living nativity, Christmas Carols, and fireworks announcing the arrival of Father Christmas by sea.